Schroedinger's principle eliminates the EPR-locality paradox: The EPR-locality paradox and Schr o dinger's principle

 Under assumption 1), if the initial state is subject to a dynamics satisfying the assumptions of the Lieb-Robinson bound ~\eqref{(1.3)}, there is a finite group velocity FGV ~\eqref{(1.4)}, and therefore Bob's signal cannot reach Alice if he is at a distance greater than $v_{g}T$ from Alice.
 The paradox is thus well-posed, the contradiction been now with FGV, not with relativity.

 We now come to part 2.).
 Schr\"{o}dinger's principle implies that any measurement on Bob's spin or Alice's spin is to be regarded as a measurement \textbf{on the entire two-spin system}.
-When Alice finds that her spin points ``up'', there has been, by assumption 2), a collapse of the state $\Psi_{B,-}$ to the state $|-)_{1} \otimes |+)_{2}$, whereby she actually learns that the \textbf{two-spin system} is in the state $|-)_{1} \otimes |+)_{2}$.
+When Alice finds that her spin points ``up'', she is measuring the observable $A= \mathbf{1} \otimes \sigma^{3}_{0}$ on the state $\omega_{B}$, i.e., she obtains the value $\omega_{B}(A) = 1$.
+Therefore, by assumption 2), a collapse of the state $\Psi_{B,-}$ to the state $|-)_{1} \otimes |+)_{2}$ took place, whereby she actually learns that the \textbf{two-spin system} is in the state $|-)_{1} \otimes |+)_{2}$.

-Therefore, she does learn \textbf{at the same time} that \textbf{Bob will be necessarily measuring the value -1/2}.
+Consequently, she does learn \textbf{at the same time} that \textbf{Bob will be necessarily measuring the value -1/2}.
 This result strongly contrasts with EPR's version of the experiment, which may be described as follows: at the moment of her measurement, Alice is able to \textbf{deduce} from her knowledge of the initial state ~\eqref{(1.2)} that Bob will be measuring the value $-1/2$, thereby obtaining a \textbf{new} information, which, as we have previously shown, violates FGV if Bob is sufficiently far away.

 \end{proof} \end{proposition}